 The connector has been defined by the VEHH.
 The VEHH is a group of European Taillift manufacturers, which consists of participants: AMF, Bär, Behrens, Dautel, Dhollandia, MBB, Meiller and Sörensen.
-The 7-pole connector is located on the back of the chassis.
+See the illustrations in sections 9.3: "LF and CF65 series chassis connections" or 10.3: "CF75 and CF85 series chassis connections" for the location of the 7-pole connector.